rngodev/node/README.md

 # rngo for Node.js

-The official Node.js library for rngo.
-Includes:
+The official Node.js library for rngo and a bundled CLI.

-1. a lightweight rngo API client
-2. library code for downloading and importing simulation data
-3. a CLI wrapper

 ## Installation